 - Great compatibility with a range of devices, including routers and consoles

-- Simple money back guarantee, with no need to give a reason as to why you’re cancelling the service
+- Simple money-back guarantee, with no need to give a reason as to why you’re canceling the service

 - New security methods and measures are continually being developed to improve the user experience

 - Lots of tutorials and tips to help novice users, and 24/7 live chat support

 It’s a great service, but there are a number of negatives to bear in mind if you’re looking at one of the longer ExpressVPN subs.
 Here’s a list of the flaws we found;

 - It only allows the user to simultaneously connect five devices, which is a bit stingy

 - Reasonably expensive, although you do get what you pay for